cityjson/RhinoCityJSON/README.md

 * Surface Info Values.
 The Values related to the Geometry.
 (This Tree should be the same length as the geometry List).
 * Activate.
 A boolean dictating if the component is active or not (Recommended to use a button to activate and not a boolean toggle).

 The semantic data will be stored per surface at: Properties->Object-Attribute User Text.
-Additionally the LoD and major object types will be used to create a hiarchy of layers.
+Additionally the LoD and major object types will be used to create a hierarchy of layers.
 Semantic values with a * are inherited from the parent object.

 ### Filter